Piszmog/go-tw/README.md

 Go project using the `go tool` directive.

-Instead of having to have a separate install for `tailwindcss`, either with `npm` or the executable, a Go project can using `tailwindcss` using the `go tool` directive.
+Instead of having to have a separate install for `tailwindcss`, either with `npm` or the executable, a Go project can install and use `tailwindcss` with the `go tool` directive.

 ## Install